Am I Responsible For the Debt of My Business?

-If your business is incorporated, you may still have personal obligations for certain debts as follows:
+If your business is incorporated, you may still have personal obligations for certain debts.

-- Debts that you personally guaranteed.
-Commonly, shareholders provide personal guarantees for bank debt and equipment or vehicles financing or leases.
-In addition, some suppliers may require personal guarantees.
+Debts that you guaranteed – Commonly, shareholders provide personal guarantees to banks for loans or mortgage.
+To Bank or finance companies for equipment or vehicle financing or leases and some suppliers may require personal guarantees.

-If you are a director of an incorporated business, you may be jointly and severally liable with the Company for certain debts.
-The most common debts that fall into this category are government obligations for unremitted payroll source deductions and HST, both including penalties and interest.
+Director Liabilities – If you are a director of a corporation, you may be liable for certain debts.
+The most common debts that fall into this category are; unremitted payroll deductions and HST, and the penalties and interest.
 Also, directors are generally liable for environmental damages caused by the Company.
 Corporate income taxes are not a personal obligation of the directors.

-If you operated your business as a sole proprietor then you are personally responsible for the debts of that business.
-If you are a partner in a partnership, you are jointly and severally liable for the all of the debts of the partnership, not just your proportion.
+If you operate your business as a sole proprietor, you are personally responsible for all the debts of that business.
+If you are a partner in a partnership, you and your business partner are jointly liable for all the debts of the partnership, not just your own portion.

-Individuals with businesses often require debt resolution solutions that resolve both personal and business worlds at the same time and it is difficult to fix one without dealing with the other.
-Consultation with a trustee experienced with businesses is important.
+Individuals with businesses often require debt solution options that resolve both personal and business debts, you can’t fix one without dealing with the other.
+Consultation with a Licensed Insolvency Trustee experienced with business-related debts is extremely important.